Business success comes from value creation for owners, customers, and employees. Value is being built or destroyed throughout your business.

 Clarifying your values takes work.
 I go into detail on how to do this in my blog article on how business goals move you from distraction to direction.
 In that article, I provide exercises to:

 - Develop the primary aim of your business

 - Develop goals that focus your company on achieving that primary aim.

 Company owners, customers, and employees can define “value” in many ways.
 In my Creating Value program, I guide you through determining how each defines value.

 Value creation for customers

-You get what you value when you provide value to others.
-Your business will only succeed if you provide great value to both your customers and to employees.
+You get value when you give value.
+Your business will only succeed if you provide great value to both your customers and employees.
 Think of it this way: